Stamperia Bertozzi Linens – Traditional Italian Craftsmanship

 Since 1920, the Bertozzi family have been creating wonderful hand-printed and hand-painted fabrics in their workshop in the Emilia-Romagna region.
 Using traditional techniques that date back many centuries, these master craftsmen hand-carve blocks of pear wood to produce the stamps that are used to print their own exclusive designs onto the finest hand-woven linen.

-Their workmanship also extends to bathroom pieces; available in hand towel or bath towel sizes, Stamperia Bertozzi have utilised linen’s unrivalled absorbency to create towels sure to add luxury to a bathroom.
-This absorbency is a quality which also gives their variety of elegant tea towels their functionality.
+Their workmanship also extends to bathroom pieces; available in hand towel or bath towel sizes, Stamperia Bertozzi have utilised linen’s absorbency to create towels that add luxury to a bathroom.
+This absorbency is also what gives their tea towels their elegant functionality.

-Of course, where Stamperia Bertozzi’s work truly comes into its own is its table linen range, including tablecloths, table runners, placemats and napkins all guaranteed to elevate the dining experience through their artistry.
-Whether with singular pieces or a matching set, a hand-printed Bertozzi design on a napkin, tablecloth or placemat is bound to transform a table.
+Where Stamperia Bertozzi’s work truly comes into its own is in their table linen range: tablecloths, table runners, placemats and napkins, all crafted to elevate the dining experience through their artistry.
+Whether you choose a singular piece or a matching set, a hand-printed Bertozzi design on a napkin, tablecloth or placemat will transform your table.

 For over a century, the Bertozzi family has dedicated their workshop to traditional hand-printing.
 As proud artisans, they employ the ancient technique of hand-carving stamps from blocks of pear wood which they use to print onto a variety of materials.
 Their expertise extended to hand-painting, a skill they have developed over the years using a range of tools and techniques.